temoki/TortoiseGraphics/README.md

 // Draw by executing commands one by one canvas.draw(oneByOne: { (image) in
-    // a image in drawing process
+    // an image in drawing process
 })
 ```